HHS/TANF-app/docs/How-We-Work/Branching-Strategy.md

 ### Part IV
 **Merging to HHS**
 Once a branch has is in review we will place it in `Raft Review` status in the Raft repository, where we will perform code reviews and check against the QASP checklist.
-After passing this phase, a Pull request will be issued against the main HHS repository.

-Pull requests to the HHS repository must pass three reviews before a merge will be allowed.
-1. The Product Owner will confirm that the branch meets all Acceptance Criteria for the change
-2. The OFA Technical Lead (or proxy) will review the code and check against the QASP checklist
-3. The OFA Technical Lead (or proxy) will check for all a11y requirements
+After passing this phase, the `Raft Review` label will be removed and the `QASP Review` label will be added.
+Once it passes `QASP Review` it will be merged to `raft-tdp-main` and a PR will be issued from `raft-tech:raft-tdp-main` to `HHS:main`.
+As it has already gone through approval, assuming the automated deploy works correctly, it can be merged immediately.

 Once all of these reviews are passing and approved, the Product Owner will merge the branch into the `main` branch in the HHS repository.